PATENT 9,072,878 B2

 A typical tattoo needle may include a set of three separate pins bundled together to form the needle.
 The pins used in available tattoo needles have diameters that are far too large to effectively recreate the look of a hair follicle.
 As a result, the “follicles” created by available tattoo needles are much larger than the real thing—leaving the wearer of the tattoo with a poor replication of a non-bald head.

-Smaller single pin tattoo needles are available.
+Single pin tattoo needles are available.
 However, a single pin needle would not function well, if at all, since (unlike a three pin needle) it may not draw in or retain ink, or the ink may be rubbed off the needle as the needle pierces the skin.
-Moreover, even if a single pin needle could be made to function properly it would take an incredible amount of time to duplicate hair follicles using those needles and it is also difficult to create a realistic pattern of simulated hair follicles.
+Moreover, any ink that may be retained by a single pin needle would eventually fade away completely requiring re-application thereby being also difficult to create a realistic pattern of simulated hair follicles.
 Thus, prior art needles are unsatisfactory.”

 Weston’s scalp micropigmentation patented needles cannot be used for conventional tattooing.
 They are too fine and flexible for use on any other parts of the body except the scalp.
 These needles are now proprietary to his personally and individually balanced and modified machines.
 While these needles can be utilized in a conventional tattoo machine, such machines would drive these needles too hard and too deep into the scalp and in addition, severely damaging the delicate needle.
 A damaged needle will not replicate a hair follicle.
 Every patented needle is single-use only and disposed of properly and abiding by Department of Health Bio-Medical Disposal laws.